 We’re also aware that there have been many different experiences of the lockdown of recent months; maybe you’ve been through significant hardship these last weeks, you may even have locked down early because of living with a vulnerable relative.
 You may have been living on your own and felt very lonely; you might have even lost someone to the virus.
 Perhaps you’ve been extremely stretched managing your children’s engagement with their school curriculum alongside your own workload - or has it been a blissful time where you’ve been furloughed and have enjoyed the freedom and rest that this time has offered?

 Whatever your experience, we look forward to hearing your story and seeing how what we have to offer can support you to continue to adjust to this new normal and help alleviate what’s happened or built up for you since not being able to access the help that manual therapies can provide.

 Joanna Mitchell DO

-Joanna Mitchell is acting Practice Manager; if you want an initial chat about whether osteopathy is what you need, or to talk about how we might be able to help, then get in touch is by email to email@example.com - giving a brief description of why you’d like to be seen as well as the best number to get back to you on.
+Joanna Mitchell is acting Practice Manager; if you want an initial chat about whether osteopathy is what you need, or to talk about how we might be able to help, then get in touch with her by email to firstname.lastname@example.org - giving a brief description of why you’d like to be seen as well as the best number to get back to you on.